-DRC works proactively with instructors in re-imagining the design of their courses.
-Our goal is to encourage faculty to think broadly about all the different characteristics students may bring to the classroom and to create educational experiences that will be meaningful to each of them.
-When we are successful in this partnership, you may not need to use the individual classroom accommodations you have used before.
-An example is note-taking.
-When an instructor posts class notes on an open Website for all students, the individual accommodation of ‘note-taking’ may not be required.
+In the curricular arena, Disability Resources’ staff works proactively with instructors in re-imagining the design of their courses using concepts from universal design for learning.
+Our goal is to encourage faculty to think broadly about all the different characteristics students may bring to the classroom and to create educational experiences that will maximize engagement.
+When we are successful in this partnership, students will have access without the need for individual classroom accommodations.

 To create inclusive and sustainable learning and working environments and facilitate access, discourse, and involvement through innovative services and programs, leadership, and collaboration.